ycrash/yc-data-script/README.md

 ./yc -j /usr/java/jdk1.8.0_141 -onlyCapture -p 15326 -hd
 ```

-When you pass the above arguments, yCrash script will capture all the application level and system level artifacts/logs from the server from the target JVM & host for analysis.
+When you pass the above arguments, yc-data-script will capture all the application level and system level artifacts/logs from the server from the target JVM & host for analysis.
 Captured artifacts will be compressed into a zip file and stored in the current directory where the above command was executed.
 The zip file will have the name in the format: 'yc-YYYY-MM-DDTHH-mm-ss.zip'.

 **Example:** 'yc-2021-03-06T14-02-42.zip'.